zonca/pytest-ipynb/README.rst

 -  A cell named ``fixture*`` or ``setup*`` is run before each of the following unit tests as a fixture
 -  IPython notebook kernel is restarted after each test
+-  Each notebook is executed in the folder where the ``.ipynb`` file is located

 Requirements
 ------------